European-Unified-ID/EUID-docs/docs/overviews/overview-dsps.md

 The following steps occur for each bid/ad impression:

-1. A bid request is passed into the bid stream with the EUID token.
+1. A bid request is passed into the bidstream with the EUID token.
-2. The DSP receives the bid request with the EUID token from the bid stream.
+2. The DSP receives the bid request with the EUID token from the bidstream.
 3. The DSP:
    - Decrypts the EUID token into a raw EUID.
    - Checks to see if the user opted out and, if so, does not bid.
    - Matches the raw EUID to an audience segment.
-4. The DSP sends a bid response to the bid stream with the EUID token.
+4. The DSP sends a bid response to the bidstream with the EUID token.

 ![Buy-Side Workflow](images/EUIDBuySIdeDSPWorkflow.svg)